AlexKVal/release-script/README.md

   - then by `git add -A .` adds all bower distr files to the temporary git repo
   - commits, tags and pushes the same as for the `npm` package.
   - then deletes the `tmpBowerRepo` folder
+- id `docsRepo` field is present in the `package.json`, then it pushes builded documents to their repo.
+  It is done the same way as `bower` repo.

 ## Installation